 - Chop yellow onion into long, thin slices

-- Meanwhile, mix beef, breadcrumbs, A1 steak sauce, egg, Tony’s, minced garlic, and onion powder in a medium sized bowl.
+- Mix beef, breadcrumbs, A1, egg, Tony's, minced garlic, and onion powder in a medium sized bowl.

-- Form 4 patties out of hamburger mixture.
+- Form 4 patties out of hamburger mixture (I use this cute egg thing, picture below)

-- In a heated, heavy bottom skillet sprayed lightly with Pam, add in the patties.
+- In a hot skillet sprayed lightly with nonstick spray, add in the patties.

 - Cook on medium-high heat for 5 minutes or until browned on bottom